NATIONWIDE WILDFIRE INSURANCE CLAIM ATTORNEYS

 It’s a sad fact that wildfires continue to be a growing threat in America, especially in areas of the nation that are extremely susceptible.
 With climate change and long periods of drought, wildfires increase exponentially every year causing the destruction of millions of acres and generating hazardous aftereffects.
 Difficult to fight and rapidly spread, wildfire makes for a terrifying enemy that is extremely difficult to overcome.
 Although the majority of wildfires may strike non-populated areas, there are still undeniable impacts to communities by its spreading.

 The injuries and property damage that results from wildfire can be truly tragic.
 Even worse than experiencing this type of event, homeowners, renters, and business owners ultimately come to find that their policy coverages do not recover the extent of their damages.
-Most policies cover fire damages, but it depends on the policy how inclusive coverages can be.
+Most policies cover fire damage, but how inclusive coverages can be depends on the policy.
 This can leave gray areas and greater chances for reduced or denied claims.
 Experienced attorneys, like our team at Galindo Law, can help fight for you – and fight for your comeback.

 DID YOU KNOW?
 These Top 10 Areas are at the Highest Risk for Wildfires

-We’re helping consumers get paid fairly on hail damage insurance claims
+We’re helping consumers get paid fairly on wildfire damage insurance claims

 Wildfires occur nationwide.
 You might be surprised to know that more fires occur in the Central and Eastern states on average every year.
 The Western states, on the other hand, occur on a greater scale with more acreage burned.
 In a September 2019 report, the following U.S. States made the top 10 as the most prone to wildfires: